Survivors Swing Band

 Here's some background information on the band: Who we are, how we got together, and why we do what we do...

 In the Fall of 2011 one member of this musical gang suggested "taking the band on the road".
-Encouraged by the others to go out and book some gigs, he did just that, lining up in short order several performance opportunities at other senior centers and assisted living facilities around the state.
+Encouraged by the others to go out and book some gigs, he did just that, lining up in short order several performance opportunities at other senior centers and assisted living facilities around the state of Connecticut.

-And, as they say, the rest is history: The "Survivors Swing Band" has now performed countless times (more accurately, on over 560 occasions in nine years) at such facilities, and other venues as well, all over Connecticut and also beyond its borders, like malls, libraries, schools, restaurants, municipal auditoriums and gazebos, backyard parties, wedding celebrations, and even a hot dog stand (yes, really, a hot dog stand!).
+And, as they say, the rest is history: The "Survivors Swing Band" has now performed countless times (more accurately, on almost 700 occasions in ten years) at such facilities, and other venues as well, all over Connecticut and also beyond its borders, like malls, libraries, schools, restaurants, municipal auditoriums and gazebos, backyard parties, wedding celebrations, and even a hot dog stand (yes, really, a hot dog stand!).
 We have brought back some great musical memories for innumerable seniors and other fans (both young and old!) of Swing-era music.

 The following musicians make up our merry crew:

 Jeremy Alston (Drums) - has played drums and solo piano in Connecticut for many years.
-A long-time member of the local jazz group Music From The Heart, he also teaches music and has performed all over the country in bands of various genres.
+A long-time member of the local jazz group Music From The Heart, he also has taught music and performed all over the country in bands of various genres.

 Jules Bashkin (Alto Sax) - our "most seasoned" member and our chief marketeer, played saxophone as kid during the Swing era.
 He put the horn away upon settling into family life in his early 20's, and then unpacked it for first time again upon retiring from a sales career at the age of 84.
-For over 10 years now he has re-honed his musical skills and has played with the Survivors since its "house band" days.
+For over 10 years he re-honed his musical skills and played with the Survivors since its "house band" days.
+Upon celebrating his 100th (yes, ONE HUNDREDTH) birthday in December 2021, our dear Jules has decided to give his saxophone a rest again, but he actively continues to market his favorite jazz band with as much energy as ever!

 Lauren Humpage (Bass, Vocals) - an original member of the Survivors, has been musically active in Connecticut since the early 1960's and has made a half-dozen professional recordings.
 For fifteen years he was a member of the house band at the Griswold Inn.
 Lauren also is a member of the aforementioned 20th Century Jazz Limited group.